Where to Find Snow Day Food and Drink Specials Around DC

 3139 M St., NW

-Kick back and warm up with a bourbon hot chocolate at the Georgetown restaurant.
+Kick back and warm up with a bourbon cider at the Georgetown restaurant.
 The seasonal special is topped with a dollop of whipped cream.

 Cuba Libre Restaurant & Rum Bar